turingschool/gear-up/m1_citizenship/session_1_growth_mindset.markdown

 By the end of the session, students will have a clear understanding of the individual choices and behavior that can help them develop/maintain a growth mindset in the midst of Turing's pressures.

+## Intro (5 min)
+Faciliators review the Gear Up overview and goals for the session

 ## What is a Growth Mindset?
 (15 min)
 Together, we will watch growth-mindset expert Carol Dweck's TED Talk, "[The Power of Believing that You Can Improve](https://www.ted.com/talks/carol_dweck_the_power_of_believing_that_you_can_improve)."

-## Panel Discussion (20 min)
-Alumni, Turing leadership, instructors, and students will discuss why growth mindset is critical to success at Turing and how growth mindset connects to Turing's mission.

-## Individual Reflection (10 min)
+## Individual Reflection (5 min)
 In notebooks, reflect on the following questions.
-  * How do you think past experiences have encouraged growth or fixed mindsets?
+  * How do you think past experiences or experiences this week that have encouraged growth or fixed mindsets?
   * What are your triggers, what's likely to move you to fixed mindset?
   * What can you peers do to support you staying in the growth mindset?

 ## Small Group Discussion (10 min)
-In groups of 3, each student should spend about 2 minutes sharing what surfaced during their writing.
+In groups of 3, identify a timekeeper, a faciliator, and a notetaker.
+Each student should spend about 2 minutes sharing what surfaced during their writing.

 After individual sharing, the groups together should tackle the question: how can you support each other in creating a cohort culture that supports growth mindset.
-Reflect on Dweck's suggestions from the article you read for homework.
+You might draw on Dweck's suggestions from the article you read.

-Take notes and assign someone to report out for your group in closing full-group share.
+Take notes and assign someone to report out for your group in cohort retro later today.

+## Panel Discussion (20 min)
+Alumni, Turing leadership, instructors, and students will discuss why growth mindset is critical to success at Turing and how growth mindset connects to Turing's mission.

-## Report Out (5 min)
+## Report Out at Group Retro this afternoon
 Each small group will report out on what they discussed in small groups.